Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 ‘Further Action’

-While Lotharek did the arguably responsible thing and suspended sales of SIDE3 (albeit without giving me any prior notification, and withdrawing the product not after I informed him of issues in May, but after I publicised them two months later) pending a ‘solution’, he also stated – towards the end of his video – that ‘further actions would be taken’, insinuating that these ‘further actions’ may include punitive measures such as the withdrawal from sale of all products with my ‘FJC’ firmware pre-installed (thereby denying me the firmware commission he has hitherto paid me on every device sold with my firmware pre-installed, which includes ALL SIDE3 cartridges), or even attempts to recover previously paid firmware commission on SIDE3 devices should they be returned to the manufacturer.
+While Lotharek did the arguably responsible thing and suspended sales of SIDE3 (albeit without giving me any prior private notice, and withdrawing the product not after I informed him of issues in May, but after I publicised them two months later) pending a ‘solution’, he also stated – towards the end of his video – that ‘further actions would be taken’, insinuating that these ‘further actions’ may include punitive measures such as the withdrawal from sale of all products with my ‘FJC’ firmware pre-installed (thereby denying me the firmware commission he has hitherto paid me on every device sold with my firmware pre-installed, which includes ALL SIDE3 cartridges), or even attempts to recover previously paid firmware commission on SIDE3 devices should they be returned to the manufacturer.

 On 19 July – three days after my video’s publication – I discovered (again, without having received any notification) that the FJC-firmware versions of Ultimate 1MB and Incognito had been withdrawn from Lotharek’s online shop and consigned to the ‘Discontinued’ page.
 The FJC-firmware SIDE2 cartridge (SIDE3’s predecessor) was withdrawn shortly afterwards.
 The only FJC-firmware product still on sale at the time of writing is the ‘Incognito Gold’, which is a revised version of Incognito board previously sold in FJC and ‘stock’ firmware flavours (both of which have also been relegated to ‘Discontinued’ status).
 The ‘Incognito Gold’ is limited to a final production run of fifty units, after which no more will be produced.